fiwon123/fiwon123/README.md

 ### Last Journey
-A lot of experiences where I worked with games, created my own games and learnt everything about game development.
+A lot of experiences where I worked as game developer, created my own games and learnt everything about game development.

 * Date:  07/2019 to 08/2024
 * Games: https://fiwon123.itch.io/